shoelace-style/shoelace/docs/getting-started/themes.md

 ### Activating Themes

 To activate a theme, import it and apply the theme's class to the `<html>` element.
-This example imports and activates the dark theme, or "dark mode."
+This example imports and activates the built-in dark theme.

 ```html
 <html class="sl-theme-dark">